aambekar234/semantic-search-and-llm-chat-app/chromadb_service/README.md

 ### Run the docker container

-start the chromadb service on port 8005.
+Start the chromadb service on port 8005. <br>
-Note: It is important to run below command from inside chromadb_service directory to correctly mount the database.
+**Note: It is important to run below command from inside chromadb_service directory to correctly mount the database.**

 `docker run -d -p 8005:8000 -v $(pwd)/database:/app/database --name chromadb-service chromadb-image:latest`